TuanYi/BLACK_MELODY/README.md

 * NGC2004#115: [Lennon et al. 2021](https://ui.adsabs.harvard.edu/abs/2021arXiv211112173L/abstract); The VLT-FLAMES survey of massive stars.
 NGC2004#115: A triple system hosting a possible short period B+BH binary

-Athough some of them still has controversy in the community of astronomy, many are great systems that definitely worth of take a good study at.
+Athough some of them still has controversy in the community of astronomy, many are great systems that definitely worth of taking a good study at.

 ## Join the Project Now